Content Moderation & RLHF Services for Safer AI

 Data generation for RLHF

-Produce Prompt and varied responses allowing models to be exposed to different formulations, levels of quality, or response styles.
+Create representative prompts and diverse model responses allowing models to be exposed to different formulations, levels of quality, or response styles.
 This data is then classified or evaluated by human annotators to guide reinforcement learning.

 Manually creating prompts representative of target users